Grants & Initiatives

 This program was implemented in 2023 and is being implemented in 2024.
 Applications are currently CLOSED.

-Business/Commercial Property Security Camera Grant Program
+Essex Security Camera Grant Program for Commercial Property Owners

 This program was implemented in 2023.
-Applications for the 2024 round are scheduled to open in December 2024.
+Applications for the 2025 round close on Monday, March 17, 2025 at 5:00 PM.

 Essex Retail Gap Analysis & Business Retention/Recruitment Plan